riot/riot.github.io/documentation.md

 ## Conditionals

-Conditionals let you mount / unmount dom and components based on a condition.
+Conditionals let you mount / unmount DOM and components based on a condition.
 For example:

 ```html
 <div if={ isPremium }>